Andamio-Platform/dfa-pbl/src/andamio/course/201/assignment2011.md

 ---
 {
-  "title": "Assignment 201.1: Share some thoughts on DeepFunding", "slt": ["201.1"],
+  "title": "Share some thoughts on DeepFunding", "slt": ["201.1"],
   "type": "Assignment",
   "description": "",